F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 graph = ox.add_edge_travel_times(graph)
 ```

+## Importing OSM elements
+We can also import individual OSM elements (nodes, ways, relations) from OpenStreetMap using the [`ox.features_from_place`](https://osmnx.readthedocs.io/en/stable/user-reference.html#osmnx.features.features_from_place) function.
+This function returns a geodataframe with the features.

+Limitations:

+- there is no way how to download related features.
+Ways, for example, are downloaded with full geometry, but the associated nodes are not downloaded.

 ## Creating a graph from pandas dataframe
 To create a graph from a pandas dataframe, we can use the `NetworkX.from_pandas_edgelist` function:
 ```Python
 graph = nx.from_pandas_edgelist(df, source='source', target='target', edge_attr=['weight', 'speed', 'travel_time'], create_using=nx.DiGraph())
 ```

+## Exporting graph to pandas dataframe
+To export a graph to a pandas dataframe, we have multiple options:

+- [`osmnx.graph_to_gdfs`](https://osmnx.readthedocs.io/en/stable/user-reference.html#osmnx.convert.graph_to_gdfs): exports the graph to a pandas dataframe.
+Important parameters:
+    - `edges`: if `True`, the edges are exported.
+Default is `True`.
+    - `nodes`: if `True`, the nodes are exported.
+Default is `True`.
+    - `node_geometry`: if `True`, the node geometries are exported.
+Default is `True`.
+    - `fill_edge_geometry`: if `True`, the edge geometries are exported.
+Default is `True`.
+- [`NetworkX.to_pandas_edgelist`](https://networkx.org/documentation/stable/reference/generated/networkx.convert_matrix.to_pandas_edgelist.html): exports the graph to a pandas dataframe.
+    - note that htis method does not preserve the edge order (unlike the `osmnx.graph_to_gdfs` function)
+- another option is to use the `nodes()` and `edges()` methods of the graph object and manually create the dataframe.

 ## Reindexing the nodes
 Sometimes, we want to discard the node indices created from the input data and use a new index that has a range of (0, n-1).
 We can do this by using the `NetworkX.convert_node_labels_to_integers` function: